Waiting so long to return to Disney’s Animal Kingdom in Orlando had nothing to do with being skeptical of traveling during a pandemic.

 Many Disney guests spend an awful lot of their pre-park visit lining up FastPasses+ for attractions that traditionally draw big crowds.

 But currently, with crowd capacity meaning far shorter lines, the parks are not utilizing the FastPass+ system.
-This means everybody in the park is on the same level playing field at all times when it comes to how long you’ll be waiting in stand-by lines.
+This means everybody in the park is on the same level playing field when it comes to how long you’ll be waiting in stand-by lines.

-While many guests have asked when FastPass+ will return, that is — like many things about modern life — up in the air at the moment.
+While many guests have asked when FastPass+ will return, that is — like many things about modern life — up in the air.

 Disney’s website reads, “As a result of the COVID-19 crisis, the FastPass+ service must be suspended as we plan to use additional queue space to control capacity at our attractions and maintain physical distancing.
 We will automatically cancel existing FastPass+ selections and share any future updates on the service at a later date.”